 An LLC operates as a business entity.
 As long as it’s registered properly with the SEC, you can sell shares—or in the instance of LLCs, what’s called “interests”—of the company to other investors who want to invest with you.
 Or you can sell the LLC altogether as a business that owns things.

 More LLC Pro Tips

 Here are a few final thoughts on the topic.

-But, if in the future, you intend to build a big portfolio, set up an LLC.
+But if in the future you intend to build a big portfolio, set up an LLC.
 Operate as a business.
 Do it now—five years before you get to that point.
-I promise you, moving properties out of your personal name and into an LLC is not easy—it’s doable but difficult.
+Moving properties out of your personal name and into an LLC is not easy.
+It’s doable but difficult.

-I’m not a lawyer or CPA—neither is BiggerPockets.
-You should absolutely consult a lawyer or CPA about this subject.
-A lot of the information that I’ve gone through here today is my opinion, so it’s important to consult a professional.
+Please consult a lawyer or CPA about this subject.
+A lot of the information in this article is my opinion, so it’s important to consult a professional.